 Elephant Monkey Ear Pod Tree Enterolobium Cyclocarpum Seeds

 I got these seeds in barter with a friend of mineand I have been getting a 100% success rate using the HWT method.
 The skin on the seeds kinda goes gluey and gelatinous, and when rubbed it just sloths off.
 I thought I had boiled them to death for sure!

-EDIT* Different friend, new batch of seeds, same near 100% germination rate.
+EDIT* Many years later, different friend, new batch of seeds, same near 100% germination rate.

 Turns out it doesn’t matter, was totally normal, and they all came up fine.

 50seeds got me 50seedlings.
 They can be scarified instead and have reliable germination for 10 or so years, but without scarification or the Acacia HWT method, they will just sit dormant pretty much forever.

 The national tree of Costa Rica it is called Guanacaste, caro caro, elephant ear, monkey pod, devil’s ear, earpod tree, lizard tree, parota, orejon, huanacaxtle, conacaste, pich, peach, Albizia longipes, Enterolobium cyclocarpa, Feuilleea cyclocarpa, Inga cyclocarpa, Mimosa cyclocarpa, Mimosa parota, Pithecellobium cyclocarpum and Prosopis dubia.

 This is not the relative Enterolobium contortisiliquum, which may or may not be edible, and is often sold as this fella by mistake.

 I read about these guys ages ago, and the novelty was the main thing that grabbed my attention initially.

 Native to Mexico, Central America, Venezuela, Trinidad, Guiana, Brazil(where these are from) and introduced to many parts of the USA and the tropics, both as a street tree and a food crop.